 Blockchain is shared, trusted, public ledger of transactions, that everyone can inspect but which no single user controls.
 It is a cryptographed, secure, tamper resistant distributed database.
 It solves a complex mathematical problem to exist.
-A blockchain is the perfect place to store value, identities, agreements, propery rights, credentials, etc. Once you put something like a bitcoin into it, it will stay there forever.
+A blockchain is the perfect place to store value, identities, agreements, property rights, credentials, etc. Once you put something like a Bitcoin into it, it will stay there forever.
 It is decentralized, disintermediated, cheap and censorship resistant.
-Applications of Blockchain: Bitcoin (cryptocurrency), Namecoin (wants to replace the entire DNS system of the internet), or Blocksign (non disclosure agreements at very low costs of only a few cents), Ethereum (Turing complete virtual Machine where you can run any kind of smart contract); Any centralized service like Ebay, Dropbox can potentially be built in a decentralized way using blockchain technology, considerably lowering transaction costs.
+Applications of Blockchain: Bitcoin (cryptocurrency), Namecoin (wants to replace the entire DNS system of the internet) or Ethereum (Turing complete virtual Machine where you can run any kind of smart contract); Any centralized service like Ebay, Dropbox can potentially be built in a decentralized way using blockchain technology, considerably lowering transaction costs.
+(Source: BlockchainHub Glossary)